 Jazz's Alec Burks: Officially ruled out

-Burks (hand) has been officially ruled out for Wednesday's game against the Timberwolves, Eric Walden of the Salt Lake Tribune reports.
+Burks (hand) has been ruled out for Saturday's game against the Nuggets, Tony Jones of The Athletic reports.

-Burks was initially ruled out earlier in the day, then upgraded to questionable, and how he's back to "out" on the team's official injury report.
-The fact that Burks believed he had a chance to play is an encouraging sign, and it seems likely that he'll be able to return for Friday's game against Memphis or Saturday's game in Denver.
+As expected, Burks is set to miss a fourth straight game as he continues to nurse a left hand chip fracture.
+Burks' next chance to play will come Monday against the Raptors, while Dante Exum and Grayson Allen should benefit from increased minutes in his absence.

 More News